RichardsDevelopment/RichardsDevelopment.github.io/index.md

 ## Software Engineering and Design

+Link to D20Chat Repository

+### 1. Choice

+The artifact I chose to represent my skills in terms of software engineering and design is my D20Chat program.
+It is a simple web application used by tabletop gamers to communicate in different in-game languages.
+This keeps the game immersive and personal.
+This is a project I worked on about two years ago as an introduction to web development and Node.js, and I am proud of it!

+### 2. Justification/ Skills Used

+As a show of my skills, I believe this is one of the most complete artifacts I have.
+It shows my use of external libraries, object-oriented programming, and full-stack web development.
+I used JavaScript, HTML, CSS, and SQL to create it, as well as Linux commands while I set up my online server.
+It was very messy when I started work, but I have added comments for every section of code and cleaned the organization of the program.
+This was my plan from the beginning, but I have found additional things I would like to work on.
+When I created the server-side JavaScript, I had very little knowledge of creating server scripts, and I used global variables for things that will have to be done for each logged-in user.
+This can cause all kinds of errors, so I would like to turn these into class variables for the sockets.
+This is an easy process but will take some time to refactor the code.

+### 3. Reflection

+While enhancing the code, I realized how much easier code is to read with accurate comments!
+Most programs that I’ve written have been small and comments were forsaken, which was a big mistake.
+In reorganizing the code, I also realized how much easier it was to find something when it is organized!
+Clean code is good code, and I need to keep this in mind moving forward.

+## Data Structures and Algorithms

+Link to BidTracker Repository

+### 1. Choice

+### 2. Justification/ Skills Used

+### 3. Reflection

+## Databases

+Link to D20Chat Repository

+### 1. Choice

+### 2. Justification/ Skills Used

+### 3. Reflection

 You can use the [editor on GitHub](https://github.com/RichardsDevelopment/RichardsDevelopment.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.